atzberg/gmls-nets/README.md

 __GMLS-Nets (PyTorch Implementation)__

 Package provides machine learning methods for learning features from scattered unstructured data sets.
-Provides techniques generalizing methods such as Convolutional Neural Networks (CNNs), which utilize translational and other symmetries, to unstructured scattered data.
-Methods provided for learning differential operators and other features from scattered data.
+Provides techniques which can be used to generalize approaches such as Convolutional Neural Networks (CNNs), which utilize translational and other symmetry, to unstructured scattered data.
+Methods provide approacheas also for learning differential operators and other features from scattered data.

 __Quick Start__